In this article:

 - 500 ml water (preferably distilled)

-- 2 tbsp zeolite powder (for cleansing and strengthening)
+- 2 tablespoons zeolite powder (for cleaning and strengthening)

 - 50 ml apple cider vinegar (for disinfection and shine)

-- 20 ml Active microorganisms (to support the skin flora)
+- 20 ml Active Microorganisms (to support skin flora)

-- 5 drops of lavender essential oil (optional, for calming and a pleasant fragrance)
+- 5 drops of essential lavender oil (optional, for calming and a pleasant scent)

 Preparation: